Betts-562, W-1730 variety, Without Wreath Below Ship. Struck in Brass.

 The other half of surviving pieces were struck from the revised dies with the Wreath added, as here:

-And that brings us back to the current specimen, on which Vlugtende was intended to be scraped off, but the job was incompletely done, leaving remnants of the letters, the first time this author can ever recall seeing that on any specimen:
+Bringing us back to the current coin on which Vlugtende was partially removed, but the job was poorly done, leaving remnants of the letters, the first time I can ever recall seeing that on any specimen:

 Which makes this a most unusual and desirable example of particular interest to the specialist.